 However, it’s not always that straightforward.
 There are many day-to-day struggles that can hinder happiness at work such as work-life balance, or family problems – inevitably making it difficult for businesses to keep their employees happy.
 Unfortunately, these aren’t necessarily problems that businesses can help with.
-But clearly, satisfaction and mindfulness in the workplace matters because 51% of workers are thinking about leaving their current job.
+But clearly, satisfaction in the workplace matters because 51 per cent of workers are thinking about leaving their current job.
 This cannot go ignored.

 As far as first jobs go, I’m lucky to be a part of an agency where the atmosphere is upbeat and there is always plenty of laughing and joking.
 At KISS, team morale is a priority.
 Alongside casual banter, KISS is always looking at new ways to unite the team and spread the fun.
 That’s what makes the culture here so special – and after all, happy employees will lead to happy clients.

 Last winter, the KISS Account Executives made it their mission to buy as many Innocent Smoothies as they could – not just to give to charity – but so that everyone in our office could arrive to find a miniature knitted hat sitting on top of their computer screens.
 It sounds simple, but it gave everyone something fun to look forward to each morning!

 Here are a few things we do at KISS to keep that all important ‘happy vibe’:

 Whenever we get the chance we all participate in an office game.
 This month it’s a sweepstake for the 2018 World Cup (obviously) – a game that gets the whole office involved, raises enthusiasm and excitement, not to mention encouraging a bit of healthy competition.